DaneSirois/npm-redux-interfaces/README.md

 // Create the store:
 const store = applyMiddleware(...middleware)(createStore)(root_reducer);

-// Pass reference to it:
+// Pass in reference to it:
 RI.setStore(store);
 ```